CopperSpice API 2.0.0

 void QProcess::setArguments ( const QStringList arguments)

-Sets the arguments to use when starting the process.
-This method must be called before start().
+Sets the arguments to use when starting the command.
+This method must be called before calling start().

 See also